 Even contractual law is not Law7.
 Law becomes the law-that-is-enforced only after it is interpreted by human institutions of authority and power.
 These institutions provide the formalized rules to interpret legal text correctly — which other cases or contracts can be cited or can override it, criteria for applicability of the contract and so on.

 In the absence of institutional intermediaries, a contract is enforceable only within the boundaries of the parties who agree to it.

 When that agreement gets questioned due to a difference of individual interpretation, there is no higher authority to appeal to for smart contracts.
-This is because Reddit, Twitter and the Ethereum Foundation does not equal the institutional intermediaries that legal contracts operate under.
+This is because Reddit, Twitter, and the Ethereum Foundation do not equal the institutional intermediaries that legal contracts operate under.